cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 [replica clusters](replication.md#replication-from-an-external-postgresql-cluster)
 for more information about designated primary instances).

-!!!
-Warning
-    Cloud Native PostgreSQL does not currently manage the deletion of backup files from the backup object store.
-The retention policy feature will be merged from Barman to Barman Cloud in the future.
-For the time being, it is your responsibility to configure retention policies directly on the object store.

 ## Cloud provider support

 You can archive the backup files in any service that is supported